ClementNerma/Rave/docs/books/hybrid.md

   public func %toBoolean()   : bool;
   public func %toInteger()   : int;
   public func %toFloat()     : float;

   public func %toString()    : string;
   public func %toNumber()    : Number;
-  public func %toPrimitive() -> string;
   // ...
 ```

-There two last overloads can be automatically available even if they are not written by hand: `%toNumber` and `%toPrimitive`.
+There two last overloads can be automatically available even if they are not written by hand: `%toNumber` and `%toString`.
 The first one returns a `Number` instance but exists if and only if either `%toInteger` and/or `%toFloat` is implemented.
 If `%toFloat` exists, it will return its result, else it will return `%toInteger`'s one.

-The `%toPrimitive` overload will simply return a string if **any** typecasting overload is implemented.
-It will give priority to `%toString`, then to `%toNumber`, then to `%toBoolean`.
+The `%toString` overload will simply return a string if **any** typecasting overload is implemented.
+It will give priority to `%toNumber`, then to `%toBoolean`.
 That's as simple as that.
 It can be useful in some cases like in interfaces and/or traits like we'll see later.

 **NOTE :** `Number` is the mother class of both `int` and `float`, themselves respectively mothers of all integers types like `uint8` or `int32` for the first one and floating-points types like `ufloat` or `double` for the second one.